pcotret/litex-wiki/CPUs.md

 Most of these CPUs have multiple configuration variants which customize the configuration to target a specific type of firmware, performance and resource usage.
 All these CPUs can be used with your own bare metal firmware.

-FIXME: This list is currently out of date - missing the debug variants.
+**FIXME**: This list is currently out of date - missing the debug + multicore variants.

 ## `minimal`